MakerspaceCT/infrared_communication/README.md

 not yet.

 ## What's next?
-Terry Field wrote up some sample code for a more complex transmission method that includes a method for message checksums.
+* Terry Field wrote up some sample code for a more complex transmission method that includes a method for message checksums.
 It takes more to get set up, but you can check it out [here](http://www.terryjfield.com/?p=139).

-Check out Sparkfun's [Getting Started with IR](https://learn.sparkfun.com/tutorials/ir-communication/all) page.
+* Check out Sparkfun's [Getting Started with IR](https://learn.sparkfun.com/tutorials/ir-communication/all) page.

+* What appliances do you have at home that use infrared remotes?
+I control my air conditioner with an ESP8266 (wifi-enabled Arduino-compatible board).

+* What remotes do you have that don't use infrared light?
+What do they use instead?
+   * The original Amazon FireTV Stick remote used WiFi-direct, and the new one uses Bluetooth, neither of which depend on line-of-sight  communication.
+   * Some devices use remotes that emit sound inaudible to human ears.
+This presents different opportunities and different challenges.